 The Office of International Program Services (OIPS) provides assistance to internationals and administrators who work with internationals at MSM and serves as an official liaison with U.S. Departments of State, Homeland Security, and Labor.
 The manager of OIPS functions as the Principal Designated School Official at MSM for F-1 students and the Responsible Official at MSM's Exchange Visitor Program for J-1 students, and is available to all students for immigration counseling, addressing such issues as international travel, practical training/off-campus employment, changing status, or planning for future adjustment to permanent residency status.

-Contact Information: Ms Cassandra Broadus, Hugh M. Gloster building room B-315 or email: cbroadus@msm.ed
+Contact Information: Ms Cassandra Broadus, Hugh M. Gloster building room B-315 or email: cbroadus@msm.ed Office hours are: Monday to Friday 8 am-4:30 pm.

-Student Government Association (SGA)
+Student Government Association